OwnYouLtd/docs/_docs/what.md

 ---
 title: What
-subtitle: Technology that makes OwnYou possible.
+subtitle: OwnYou's architecture pulls together components from several powerful fields; Blockchains, Cryptography, Zero Knowledge Proofs and Self Sovereign Identity (SSI).
+Each of these fields has, over the last decade, exploded with new ideas, and practical developments.
 tags: [how, genesis, mission, vision]
 author: Nick
 ---

-{% include alert.html style="danger" text="<strong>OwnYou's architecture pulls together components from several powerful fields</strong>; Blockchains, Cryptography, Zero Knowledge Proofs and Self Sovereign Identity (SSI).
-Each of these fields has, over the last decade, exploded with new ideas, and practical developments.
-It is not good enough to have a good idea.
+<span style="color: #e81313">A good idea is never enough</span>.
 For an idea to develop into a usable product, two other factors need to align; product market fit and the availability of technology primitives.
 In mathematical theory, primitives act as building blocks for new theories.
 The same concept applies when developing a new technology platform.
-In OwnYou's case, we rely on a number of important building blocks across blockchain technologies, cryptography, zero-knowledge proofs and SSI." %}
+In OwnYou's case, we rely on a number of important building blocks across blockchain technologies, cryptography, zero-knowledge proofs and SSI.

 {% include image.html img="how_milestones.png" lightbox="true" alt="Milestones" caption="Some important milestones across the key primitives.
 (This is not a comprehensive list of all the important milestones.)" %}